dotneko/dev-sysadmin/docs/index.md

 This is a personal repository of notes, commands, scripts and resources on software development, systems administration, and miscellaneous tidbits of technology wisdom collected from various sources.

-It is not intended to be a complete reference or guide, but more as a cheatsheet/archive of what worked for me, and of links to more comprehensive resources that are available on the Internet.
+It is not intended to be a complete reference or guide, but more as a cheatsheet/archive   of links to more comprehensive resources that are available on the Internet.
+I make no promises/warranties regarding any of this information, and try to reference sources as much as I can.
+Any opinions are from my own experience and for educational purpose only.
+Please use at your own risk.

 --Gavin